kulics/koral/book-en/package-type.md

 E.g:
 ```
-peter := {
+Peter := {
-    Name = "peter",
+    name = "peter",
-    Number = "060233",
+    number = "060233",
-    Class = 2,
+    class = 2,
-    Grade = 6
+    grade = 6
 }
 ```

-This directly creates a `peter` data that we can use directly, but we cannot change this data.
+This directly creates a `Peter` data that we can use directly, but we cannot change this data.

 Since the anonymous package is not a package of a clear type, we only recommend it for use on occasional occasions, such as LINQ.
 ## Private Property
-Anyone has some little secret, peter is the same, maybe he hid a secret little girl's name and did not want others to know.
+Anyone has some little secret, Peter is the same, maybe he hid a secret little girl's name and did not want others to know.

 We can define private properties to store properties that we do not want to be accessed by the outside world.

 E.g:
 ```
-student -> {
+Student -> {
     ......
-    _GirlFriend: Str    # The identifier beginning with this '_' is private
+    _girl Friend: Str    # The identifier beginning with this '_' is private
 }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.

-Therefore, we can define a `peter`, nor can we get or modify the value via `peter._GirlFirend`.
+Therefore, we can define a `Peter`, nor can we get or modify the value via `Peter._girl Firend`.

 Then the private properties of this package can not be accessed, and can not be modified, what is the use?
 Do not worry, there is another attribute package.